GCity23/IT202009/public_html/Project/proposal.md

         - Screenshots
         - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
             - Screenshot #1 description explaining what you're trying to show
-    - [ ] \(mm/dd/yyyy of completion) User will be able to click an item from a list and view a full page with more info about the item (Product Details Page)
+    - [ ] \(12/10/2021) User will be able to click an item from a list and view a full page with more info about the item (Product Details Page)
     -  List of Evidence of Feature Completion
         - Status: Pending (Completed, Partially working, Incomplete, Pending)
         - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))